 How to Save Money with a Pellet Heater

 The great thing about pellet heaters is they are “smart” heaters.
 You can control when your pellet heater comes on, when it switches off, what temperature to heat your room to and much more.
 You could potentially save hundreds of dollars a year or more on your heating bill by knowing how to use your pellet heater properly.
-I always tell people new to pellet heaters don’t run it like a wood heater, meaning 24/7.
-Pellets cost more than firewood, as covered in pellet heaters vs other types of heaters, so doing this means your heating bill will increase.
-However, knowing how to use a pellet heater properly will have you save money while still saying warm.
+I always tell people new to pellet heaters that they shouldn’t run it like a wood heater, meaning 24/7.
+Generally speaking pellets cost more than firewood, as covered in pellet heaters vs other types of heaters, so running a pellet heater 24/7 is a bad idea.
+However, knowing how to use a pellet heater properly will help you save money while still saying warm.

 how to save money with a pellet heater